 We started the project from the 4 lateral legs that were made to support the weights.
 In order to do this, we glued four ash wood panels that we later cut to the same size.
-In order to give them the needed shape, we used a template made out of a MDF board.
+In order to give them the needed shape, we used a template made out of an MDF board.
 We realized (because it was already the second time when we used the template for identical repeated cuts) that using the template is the simplest method to cut multiple objects so that they have an identical shape.
 Using the milling machine, we cut all the four ash panels to have the same shape.
-The cutouts had to be identical, otherwise the weights or dumbbells would not have been correctly positioned in their places.
+The cutouts had to be identical, otherwise, the weights or dumbbells would not have been correctly positioned in their places.

 After I brought them to the required shape by milling, the sanding followed.
 The big surfaces were very easy to sand.
 I solved the problem very quickly by using the orbital sander.
 The most complicated part was the sanding of the milled areas and the rounded spaces for the dumbbells.
-I used the band sander starting with 80 grit band for sanding the straight areas (because the milled surface had many imperfections) and then with 120 grit band.
+I used the band sander starting with 80 grit band for sanding the straight areas (because the milled surface had many imperfections) and then with a 120 grit band.
 I manually sanded the rounded spaces using 80 grit sandpaper to straighten the surface as much as possible, gradually, reaching the 120 grit sandpaper so that the surface becomes smoother.

 Then, we sanded the outer rounded areas which we could easily sand them using the finishing sander.
 We manually rounded the edges with 120 grit sandpaper so as not to remain sharp.

 In order to fix the milled wooden sides, two by two, we glued another panel, also made out of 4 cm thickness ash wood.
 We cut the wooden panel into 4 smaller panels: 2 of them used for the bases and 2 of them used for the backs of the racks.
 This way we have greatly increased their stability.